RaMarWilson1/RaMarWilson1/README.md

 I'm a software engineer passionate about building **privacy-first applications** that make a real impact.
 Currently pursuing my CS degree with minors in Data Science, I'm focused on creating accessible technology—especially in the mental health space.

-When I'm not coding, you'll find me on the basketball court, mentoring early undergrads, or planning my move to NYC.
+When I'm not coding, you'll find me on the basketball court, mentoring early undergrads, or watching anime.

 ```javascript
 const ramar = {